Ivan Liutarevich

 Ivan Liutarevich (born 20 February 1996) is a Belarusian tennis player.

-He has a career high ATP doubles ranking of world No. 114 achieved on 15 January 2024.
-He also has a singles ranking of No. 693 achieved on 22 August 2022.
+He has a career high ATP doubles ranking of world No. 89 achieved on 24 August 2026 and a singles ranking of No. 693 achieved on 22 August 2022.

+Liutarevich has won nine ATP Challenger doubles titles.

+Career

-Liutarevich has won six ATP Challenger doubles titles, four of them with Vladyslav Manafov.
-His first title was the 2023 Vitas Gerulaitis Cup.
+Liutarevich won his maiden Challenger title at the 2023 Vitas Gerulaitis Cup.